Work With Us

 *** $20,000 Sign on Bonus Available ***

-— Previous surgical technologist experience and/or completion of a Surgical Technologist program is REQUIRED —
+Previous Surgical Technologist experience and/or successful completion of an accredited Surgical Technologist program is REQUIRED

 The Main Operationg Room Surgical Technologist performs “scrub” technologist duties for scheduled surgeries in the Main Operating Room, and assists with the draping and utilization of instruments for a particular surgery and age of the patient serviced.
 Demonstrates knowledge in the basic principles of sterile technique and sterilization procedures.
 Clinical ladder advancement opportunities available.